TrishaSrikanth-459/DeployStega/docs/DeployStega-Bench.md

 ### 5.1 Embedded semantic content

-Semantic content is embedded directly within the `metadata` field of interaction events, under keys such as `semantic_content`.
+Semantic content is embedded directly within the `metadata` field of interaction events, under the key `semantic_content`.

-This design reflects scenarios in which adversaries may observe limited or partial textual content (e.g., comments, commit messages, issue bodies) through logs, snapshots, or audit trails.
+This design reflects scenarios in which adversaries may observe textual content (e.g., comments, commit messages, issue bodies) through logs, snapshots, or audit trails.

----

-### 5.2 Placeholder content

-In the current release, semantic fields may contain placeholder text.
-These placeholders are explicitly marked and exist to validate the end-to-end dataset structure.
-In experimental runs, they are replaced with real benign or steganographic content.

 ---